uber-archive/lint-trap/README.markdown

 [documentation][docs].
 If a rule hasn't been documented or hasn't yet been documented adequately, open an issue asking for clarification and better documentation *first*.
-If a rule has been documented and you still disagree, feel free to bikeshed.
-We all love bikeshedding, but we would like to keep it to a minimum.
+If a rule has been documented and you still disagree, there is one task you must perform before you are allowed to bikeshed.
+You must first read Clay Shirky's essay [A Group is its Own Worst Enemy][group-enemy].
+At the end of the day, we all love bikeshedding, but we would like to keep it to a minimum, so we can all get work done.

 [sl]: http://sublimelinter.readthedocs.org/